-The Centre has recently been founded within the Faculty of Law.
+The Centre has been founded within the Faculty of Law.
 Projects examining International Tax, Capital Gains Tax, and Tax Procedure are currently being undertaken.
 The Centre offers an extensive range of seminars in these areas.
+New research projects are being developed include the redrafting of the Tax Code and Tax Compliance.